|

 known as St.John's Common, the name being taken from a sheep

-and lamb fair held on St.John the Baptist day and dates back
+and lamb fair held on St.John the Baptist day and dates

 to 1342.
 It was held in the north-west corner of the Common